RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## Architecture Modernization: Aligning Software, Strategy, and Structure

+- nick tune- architecture modernisation - book
+- ran the workshop sessions on ddd that JB attended
+- teams deploying multiple times a day
+- need to see it early enough that you need to modernise
+- open table stopped all features and modernised for 8 months… not always advocating that approach
+- doing nothing- how long until irrelevant or fail?
+- even if make good arch decisions, your assumptions your decisions are based on will change over time
+- result: still end up with messy architecture…
+- arch modernisation -> convert disadvantage to advantage
+- talk overview:
+- architecting for flow
+- tools
+- kickstarting and enabling arch modernisation
+- rewriting / using new tech, doesn’t fix all the problems.
+It’s deeper than that.
+It enables you to then be able to fix actual problem
+- make changes / features fit inside one subdomain
+- empower teams
+- software decoupled
+- always will have the question of should we do modernisation work or new feature work
+- time to listen - indi young - book
+- need the business objective to support the modernisation decisions
+- impact mapping
+- wardley mapping
+- make decisions based on how component is evolving, not its current state
+- ask how quickly each component is evolving
+-  Event storming.
+Big picture and process modelling
+- getting a true wide-perspective picture
+- domains and subdomains
+- grouping and transition points
+- modernisation strategy selector..
+- how to maximise roi on modernisation
+- platform modernisation and also,
+- product, domain, software modernisation
+- codescene tool
+- keeping momentum after event storming workshops
+- architecture modernisation enabling team AMET.
+Don’t own a part of system, but help them achieve the change.
+- team for range of skills not just arch’s.
+- don’t get lost in all upfront planning
+- make a decision on when first change will be seen.
+Aim a target of 3 - 6 months?
+- patterns for migrations.
+Strangler fig. DDD bubble pattern.
+Danger of strangler fig.
+-

 ## The definitive deep dive into the .git folder

 ## Supercharge your team by building clarity, not consensus